-The RN to BS Online and On-site Track meets the needs of registered nurses with other life responsibilities through a curriculum that combines web-based instruction with student-tailored practice.
-Designed for students with clearly defined career goals, it calls for substantial autonomy in meeting established objectives.
+The RN to BS Online track meets the needs of registered nurses with other life responsibilities through a curriculum that combines online instruction with student-tailored practice.

 - 60 non-nursing credits must be completed before beginning the RN to BS Nursing Track